gram99/reputational-webscrapper-poc/README.md

 4. **Review & Export:** Analyze the dashboard and download the full "Compliance Audit Report" for internal records.

 ***Pre-populated Upload File:*** A pre-populated upload file may be found here: https://github.com/gram99/reputational-webscrapper-poc/blob/main/WebScrapeTest.csv
+To user the pre-populated file, click the link and download the file to the "downloads" folder on your computer or to you desktop so it is easily found.
+After you have downloaded the pre-populated file click the "Upload" button and select the file from the download location the click the "Professional Audit" button to generate results.

+---

 ## 📈 Future Roadmap